Coder4916/Think-In-Space/README.md

 Based on the mapping in Strategy Plane, I decided to include these contents below in the website:

-- Coach Bio and background; Introduces the user to the coach.
+- Coach Bio and background; introduces the user to the coach.
-- How Coaching works; Will inform the user of what Life Coaching is, and whether it is the right choice for them.
+- How Coaching works; will inform the user of what Life Coaching is, and whether it is the right choice for them.
 - Contact form; which will include a request for a coaching session or further information depending on what the user needs.
 - Frequently Asked Questions; which will further aid the user's decision based on the choice to try out Life Coaching.
-- Location and approach; A map will be included, as well as suggestions based on where coaching could take place.
+- Location and approach; a map will be included, as well as suggestions based on where coaching could take place.
 - Functionality requirements:
-The user should be able to navigate easily through the website to access all the contents via a navigation menu.
+the user should be able to navigate easily through the website to access all the contents via a navigation menu.
 - The user should have access to the owner's contact details as required
 - The user will be able to access a series of testimonials via a user friendly carousel